Is there research to support curriculum mapping’s ability to generate positive-change results?

 While Gold Standard Experimental Design is considered truly research-based, it is problematic when considering the required guidelines, for example, the Institute for Education Sciences (IES) that was predominant in the No Child Left Behind (NCLB) era.
 Dick Dalton, a special-education teacher and parent, posted the following commentary on his web site, The Life That Chose Me, during this timeframe.
 While he voices “anyone’s opinion,” he does convey well why it is difficult to ask that gold-standard research be conducted in any social science environment, which includes curriculum mapping:

-Educational research, under the best of conditions, is difficult.
+Under the best of conditions, educational research is difficult.
 The randomized group designs advocated by NCLB as the gold standard have their roots in the methods we use when testing the yield of various agricultural crops or the performance of animals.
 For instance, if I want to test the effectiveness of weed control measures, I randomly assign different plots of crops to the experimental or control conditions….The crops are monitored and observations are made throughout the growing season and a person might be able to see the result visually if the results are remarkable enough.
 But the telling evidence is in the yield, when the crops are harvested.
 If there is a significant difference in yield in all the experimental plots as opposed to the control plots, then we might attribute it towards the independent variable, which in this case is weed control.

 The problem with using this method of research on students is that they are not plants, which are relatively easy to control.
 Plants don’t ride home on a bus at the end of the day entering a myriad of different environments that can affect educational performance….Another problem, and this is even more critical, is that the random assignment of students only yields results of sufficient statistical power if the groups are large.
 This is fine in a wheat field where one plant is pretty much like another.
 Each wheat plant only represents a handful of grain.
 But each individual student represents a life span much longer than that of any agricultural commodity and a potential resource to a family, neighborhood or community much greater than an entire field of wheat.
 With large groups, statistical significance is measured only in terms of the aggregate as if each student is a data point and might as well be a bushel of grain.